ntnu-arl/Eurepus-RL/README.md

 # USD
 The USD of Eurepus can be found in the USD folder.

+# Hardware Files and Control Code
+You can find the following files at [Eurepus-design](https://github.com/ntnu-arl/Eurepus-design):
+- CAD files of Eurepus (SOLIDWORKS).
+- The deployed controller code for Eurepus.
+- CAD files for the Free Fall and Rotating Pole test setups.

 # WIP
 This repository is a work in progress.
 Efforts will be made to restructure it before publishing it sometime during the fall.